Aaron-Pierce/SimplexMethodSolver/README.md

 Each file will have plenty of comments to understand the approach - they pretty closely follow [the textbook](http://athenasc.com/linoptbook.html)'s way of thinking.
 [The wikipedia article](https://en.wikipedia.org/wiki/Simplex_algorithm) has the same idea, but uses a rather different notation and approach (at least for the naive implementation, the tableau is pretty similar but uses a different notation to describe the tableau's contents)

+`naive_simplex.jl`, `revised_simplex.jl`, and `full_tableau.jl` all require the user to
+find a non-degenerate initial basic feasible solution to seed the algorithm with.
+`full_tableau.jl` will let you supply a degenerate BFS so long as you give it the basic indicies, but even finding one BFS by hand can be a pain.
+`finds_initial_solution.jl` runs the full tableau implementation, but will do the auxillary problem of finding an initial solution.
+This is very nice because it can identify infeasible problems and redundant constraints right at the outset, so this is the one to use if you actually need to solve an LP problem.

 # Example

 (From `full_tableau.jl`)